Code-Institute-Submissions/my-full-template/README.md

 -	As a website user, I want to see customer feedback, to see if it is inline with what the coffee shop is promising.

 ### Mock Ups
 I designed the mock ups for the site using Figma.
-Mock ups for the website can be found in the following folder on Github:(https://github.com/Jadeosull93/my-full-template/blob/4d900eab99a37177798424604b32dbef81d0d404/mockups)
+Mock ups for the website can be found in the following [folder](https://github.com/Jadeosull93/my-full-template/blob/4d900eab99a37177798424604b32dbef81d0d404/mockups)

 ## Features
 Please find a list of features which are live on the website below: